 - Golf hip rotation drills: Put your golf clubs aside and practice the body motion for your backswing, downswing and follow through with your arms folded across your chest.
 This will allow you to isolate your hips and build muscle memory.

-- Holding a golf club drills: Practice hand placement while holding your golf club parallel to the ground.
+- Holding a golf club drills: Practice hand placement while holding your golf club properly parallel to the ground.
 Repeat until you can get your hands in the proper position without having to think about each step.

 Golf Swing Drills